Special Forces Group (Japan): Vehicles

 Individual troopers' vehicles may also be modified to be equipped with robust weapons magazines to prevent seizure, and may be loaded with weapons and equipment for action.

-Equipment

-The SFGp has access to equipment used by the JGSDF, such as the Komatsu LAVs and Toyota Koukidoushas for transport and reconnaissance use.
-They also work in conjunction with the 1st Helicopter Brigade to provide mobility support, though they can be also deployed via C-130 Hercules aircraft.

-SFGp operators are known to wear camo uniforms when operating in urbanized areas.

 Unit features

 As part of regulating and protecting the identities of the various soldiers serving in the unit, their faces are hidden in balaclavas and cannot be revealed except with authorization from their commanding officers.
 SFGp officers are exempted from the rule.